htw-imi-showtime/showtime-website/content/ws21/bachelor/B6-Spiel-mich-und-ich-sage-Dir-wer-Du-bist/_index.md

 Filling out a long **personality test** can be quite uninteresting or even boring.
-The aim of our project was to create a **video game**, which can successfully **replace a test like that**, by evaluating the players' choices and playing style
+The aim of our project was to create a **video game**, which can successfully **replace a test like that**, by evaluating the player's choices and playing style

 {{</section>}}

-{{<section title="The Team">}}
+{{<section title="Our Team">}}

 Our Team consists of eight students, each with a variety of **different strengths and interests**.
 In order to use these in the most efficient way, we decided to **split up into departments**.
 That way all responsibilities were clearly divided and everybody could focus on what they are best at.

 - 💻 **Tech:** Gino, Janik, Liz, Nico